How to Organise a Conference

 Organising a conference is hard work and stressful.
 Do not even consider doing it alone.
 You should assemble a team of colleagues and volunteers to help you execute your conference in the planning stages as well as on the day.
 It’s also a good idea to utilise in-house resources at the conference venue.

-Each person should have a clearly defined role leading up to and on the day of the conference and this should be finalised as early as possible in the planning process.
-One of the most important roles on the day is the MC who will welcome people to the conference, introduce speakers, handle the handovers and monitor timings of presentations.
+Each person should have a clearly defined role leading up to and on the day of the conference.
+This should be finalised as early as possible in the planning process.
+One of the most important roles on the day is the MC who will welcome people to the conference, introduce speakers, manage the handovers and monitor timings of presentations.
 You will also need runners, stage managers and AV technicians.

 The conference venue is extremely important.
-Some people choose to use conference venue finders to find conference venues but you are better off doing the research yourself and visiting potential locations in person.
-This way you can negotiate the contract yourself, save money and have control over the look and feel of the venue.
-It makes sense to have a set of questions to ask the venue to ensure it can deliver exactly what you need and meet your audiences’ needs.
-Disabled access is essential.
+Some people choose to use conference venue finders to find venues but you are better off doing the research yourself and visiting potential locations in person.
+This way you can negotiate the contract , save money and have control over the look and feel of the venue.
+It makes sense to have a set of questions to ask the venue to ensure it can deliver exactly what you need and meet your audiences’ needs, such as:

 Make sure the venue is big enough – not just the main auditorium but other spaces such as exhibition rooms and breakout spaces.
 There’s nothing worse than being stood at the back of a room trying desperately to hear the presenter or worse still missing out on a session altogether.

-Your venue needs to provide all of the facilities you need to make every aspect of your conference a success.
+Your conference venue needs to provide several facilities to make every conference a success.
 This includes AV equipment, Wi-Fi, catering, a stage and, of course, comfy seats.

 Wi-Fi – One of the biggest difficulties with larger conferences is finding venues with Wi-Fi that can cope with the demands of numerous delegates.
 There’s no doubt that the quality of Wi-Fi is improving in venues, especially in London and other big cities, but it is well worth getting an honest idea of the Wi-Fi’s capabilities.
 Many venues offer free Wi-Fi today, which is great news if it works!